ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 Only valid IPs/IP ranges can be entered and this will be limited based on whether you selected an `Internal` group or an `External` one.
 For example you can only put IPs that are valid as being behind your firewall in an `Internal` group.

 You can also delete IP groups by clicking the `bin` icon next to the group.
-You can only delete a IP group if it is not used in an access-list so you may need to delete some ACL's before the `bin` icon can be clicked for the IP group.
+You can only delete a IP group if it is not used in an access-list so you may need to delete some ACL's before the `bin` icon can be clicked.

 Please note all changes made are only stored locally.
 When you have made all your desired changes please click `Apply` to send the config change to the firewall at which point they will take effect.